 What the words mean

-Commissioner can also mean the head of the inquiry if it is led by one person.
-If there are many people on the inquiry, then a commissioner is just one of those people.
+Commissioner can mean the head of the Inquiry if it is led by one person.
+If there are many people on the Inquiry, then a commissioner is just one of those people.

 Indigenous means the same as “Aboriginal”, and includes First Nations, Inuit and Métis.